Fitness to drive

 If you have a diagnosis of one of the following mental health problems, you only need to tell the DVLA if it affects your ability to drive:

-The DVLA website has a list of medical conditions which you can use to find out what the rules are in relation to your particular mental health problem.
+There is a list of medical conditions on the UK government website.
+You can use this to check what the rules are for your mental health problem.

 Speak to your doctor

 Your doctor should tell you if you need to let the DVLA know about your mental health problem.

 There is guidance for medical professionals to use when deciding whether you should tell the DVLA about a medical condition which affects your fitness to drive.
 Although this guidance is for doctors, you might find it helpful.
 It sets out the circumstances in which you will need to tell the DVLA about the mental health problems listed above.
 For example:

 - You don't need to notify the DVLA if you experience anxiety or depression without significant memory or concentration problems, agitation, behavioural disturbance or suicidal thoughts.

 - You do need to notify the DVLA if you experience anxiety or depression with significant memory or concentration problems, agitation, behavioural disturbance or suicidal thoughts.

 Sandra has recently been diagnosed with bipolar disorder.
 She relies on her car to take her children to school and to get to and from work.
 Sandra doesn't believe that having bipolar disorder affects her ability to drive.
 Despite this, Sandra must tell the DVLA about her diagnosis.
 This is because bipolar disorder is one of the mental health problems that the DVLA must be told about.